The Recipe for Moroccan Tea

 Origin of Moroccan Tea

-Over the centuries, Moroccan tea has become a true social ritual.
-In Moroccan homes, offering a glass of tea means: "you are welcome" .
+Over the centuries, Moroccan tea has established itself as a true social ritual.
+In Moroccan homes, offering a glass of tea means: "you are welcome".

-Historically, tea was often consumed with very little sugar in order to preserve the aromatic expression of green tea and the vegetal freshness of mint.
+Historically, tea was often consumed with very little sugar to preserve the aromatic expression of green tea and the vegetal freshness of mint.

 This tradition is based on three essential elements: